violetasdev/bodytrackingdepth_course/KinectV2/docs/kinectTutorial03_doc.md

-# Tutorial 2: Color camera
+# Tutorial 3: Color camera

-In this tutorial, you will be able to get access to the RGB camera feed.
-Once you run the code, you will have a window displaying the color image received.
+In this tutorial, you will be able to create an interactive interface to get access to all properties of the camera feed.
+Once you run the code, you will have a window displaying a frame source, and three buttons to change in between them.

-__Our goal:__ Every frame that we receive arrives as ___color frame data___ for every pixel of the camera resolution.
-We need to transform this to an RGB in a dataset.
-Once organized, we will transfer the data set to create a visible image in our interface.
+__Our goal:__ We will learn how to access events in the interface and to manage different frame sources from our depth cameras.

 ## Prerequisites